CAS-OB Process of Secondary Steelmaking

-- The diameter of the bell is critical to secure the slag free region in the slag layer.
+The diameter of the snorkel is critical to secure the slag free region in the slag layer.
 It is to be determined by knowing the diameter of the open eye during bottom bubbling.
 The diameter of the open eye can be estimated with the help of geometry of the bubbling plume (plume cone) which depends on the gas flow rate.

 In CAS-OB process, opening of bottom bubbling plug is important to secure open eye.
 To avoid the risk of failure of bubbling plug opening, snorkel position changing system is adopted.
 With this arrangement, the position of the snorkel can be switched to good bubbling area.

 Total oxygen content of CAS-OB process is normally similar to argon bubbling process and ladle furnace but it is slightly inferior to that of Ruhrstahl-Heraeus (RH) vacuum degassing process.

 During the process the skull is attached to upper part of the snorkel, while some oxide material is attached to lower part of the snorkel.
 Oxide growth in lower part of the snorkel causes clash with the rim of teeming ladle and break down of the bell.